Lukas-T-W/SIGWfast/README.md

 and a working C++ compiler.

 ## Installation
 Download SIGWfast.zip.
-After decompression the necessary files and directory structure are already in place in the parent directory "SIGWfast".
+After decompression the necessary files and directory structure are already in place in the parent directory.

 ## User guide